SacS-Hub/LandmarkRemark/README.md

 2. More unit test cases could have been written
 3. Annonation representation could have been improved by providing more color option
 4. Login via FB will only work on simulator as the app requires appstore approval for live FB login.
-5. Login via phone number works only for hard code phone numbers due to free subscription
+5. Login via phone number works only for hard coded phone numbers.
+Refer below notes for sample phone numbers
-#### Please use +97430092324 and 455321 as verification code

 Although the app covers all the 5 backlog user stories below good-to-have feature was not achieved due to time constraints.
 1. A small information icon ("i") in Annotation view to show multiline remark/note in a secondary view.
 However, this remark/note can be viewed in full in list/table view.